 How to take temazepam

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about temazepam and a full list of side-effects which you may experience from taking it.
-The most common side-effects are listed for you in the table below.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about temazepam, and it will also provide you with a full list of the side-effects which you could experience from taking it.

-- The usual dose is 10-20 mg taken just before going to bed.
-This may be as 1-2 tablets, or as 5-10 ml of medicine.
+- The usual dose for sleeping problems is 10-20 mg taken just before going to bed.
+This could be as 1-2 tablets, or as 5-10 ml of medicine.
 Your doctor may recommend that you take a dose for just a few days, or only on certain days of the week.
 It is important that you take temazepam exactly as your doctor tells you to.

 Getting the most from your treatment

-- Try to keep your regular appointments with your doctor.
+- Try to keep any appointments with your doctor.
 This is so your doctor can check how you are feeling.

 Can temazepam cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
-The table below contains some of the most common ones associated with temazepam.
-You will find a full list in the manufacturer's information leaflet supplied with your medicine.
-The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.
+The table below contains some of the more common ones associated with temazepam.
+The best place to find a full list of the side-effects which can be associated with your medicine, is from the manufacturer's printed information leaflet supplied with the medicine.
+Alternatively, you can find an example of a manufacturer's information leaflet in the reference section below.
+Speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Common temazepam side-effects||What can I do if I experience this?|